SoftwareAG/c8y-docs/content/change-logs/platform-services/cumulocity-10-20-removal-of-deprecated-jwt-login-mode.md

 To verify that the deprecated JWT is not used in your environment follow the 2 steps below.
 This must be done by the operations team that has access to the database:

 1. Verify in the management database in tenants' collections any not empty authenticationProviders configuration exists.
-2. Verify if any tenant has configured tenant options with the category "token.publicKey".
+2. Verify if any tenant has configured the tenant options with the category "token.publicKey".

 If the “authenticationProvider” or tenant option with the "token.publicKey" category exists it may indicate that a deprecated jwt is or was used in the past.
 In that case, check whether external services do not use this type of authentication.